davidsntg/microhack-azure-panfw/scenario1/README.md

 ![img](docs/panfw_login.png)

-## Task 4: Configure the Appliance to Allow VMs Internet Access
+## Task 4: Configure the Appliance to Allow VMs Internet Access (Optional)

+> This task has already been accomplished during the firewall provisioning bootstrap process.
+Nonetheless, understanding how to create a security rule remains of interest.

 * Navigate to the *Policies* tab in the administration console.
 Under *Policies*, select *Security*.
 You will find a list of all security rules.